KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-overlaysheets.md

 ## Headers and footers

-Overlay sheets come by default with a header which only contains a button for closing our overlay sheet.
-We can add a Kirigami heading as a title in our header to make it easy for users to understand what the sheet is for.
-This is done by setting the `header` property to contain our Kirigami heading component.
+Overlay sheets come by default with a [header](docs:kirigami2;templates::OverlaySheet::header) that only contains a button for closing our overlay sheet.
+We can add a [Kirigami.Heading](docs:kirigami2;Heading) as a title in our [header](docs:kirigami2;templates::OverlaySheet::header) to make it easy for users to understand what the sheet is for.
+This is done by setting `header` to contain our heading component.

 {{< sections >}}